desholmes/covid-19-uk-api/README.md

 1. Knowledge of [Django 3.0.4](https://www.djangoproject.com/)
 1. Knowledge of [Django REST framework 3.11.0](https://www.django-rest-framework.org/)

-Development takes place inside a docker container for the following reasons:
+Development takes place inside a docker container to:

-1. Removes the need for a local virtual environment
+1. Remove the need for a local virtual environment
-1. Ensures the DEV environment is a close as possible to PROD
+1. Ensure the DEV environment is a close as possible to PROD

 ### Set up